 - Prospective BIS students choose three academic areas and meet with approved advisors from those areas to prepare BIS contract emphases.
 These contract emphases must contain a minimum of 18 semester hours and cannot be double-dipped with general education courses.

-- A student schedules an admission appointment with the BIS program director.
+- A student schedules an admission appointment with the BIS advisor/Program Coordinator.
 During the admissions meeting, credit hour totals necessary for graduation (including upper division credits) are counted, a program of study is formally indicated for the BIS degree, and initial ideas for a Capstone project are discussed.
-The BIS department secretary inputs the program of study into CatTracks.
+The BIS advisor/Program Coordinator inputs the program of study into CatTracks.

 - A student selects a three-member BIS committee representing each academic emphasis.
 The student formally asks each professor to be on the committee and selects one individual to serve as the BIS committee chair.
 Members of the committee can be substituted if a student desires, however, the student must inform the original committee member of the substitution.

-- The student registers for BIS 3800 when approximately one-third of all BIS academic coursework is completed, the.
+- The student registers for BIS 3800 when approximately one-third of all BIS academic coursework is completed.
 This course prepares students to understand the four types of Capstone projects and their associated requirements.

 - Capstone projects fall into four categories: (a) primary research conducted with a Weber State professor, (b) secondary research pertaining to a unique problem or issue determined by the student, (c) service learning with a local community agency, and (d) creative capstone project where artifacts determined by the student and the committee are produced.

 - A major course outcome for BIS 3800 is the production of a Capstone PROPOSAL detailing what the student’s capstone concept includes.
 A proposal meeting is arranged by the student so faculty can have input and guidance into the initial Capstone conceptualization.